The Colorado River Basin is experiencing the worst drought in recorded history.

 The Water Authority is responsible for anticipating future water demands and taking the steps necessary to meet them.
 Over the years, the agency has taken a number of adaptive management steps to reduce the impacts of drought and climate change on water supplies and facilities.

-- Through one of the nation’s most progressive and comprehensive water conservation programs, Southern Nevada has reduced its Colorado River consumption.
-The community used 27 billion gallons less water in 2021 than in 2002, despite adding more than 745,000 residents during that time.
+- Through one of the nation’s most progressive and comprehensive water conservation programs, Southern Nevada has reduced its per capita water use by 58 percent between 2002 and 2023, even as the population increased by more than 786,000 residents during that time.

 - The Water Authority has constructed a third drinking water intake and a low lake level pumping station at Lake Mead to ensure continued delivery of Colorado River water to Southern Nevada under low reservoir conditions.